defeo/aws/_addons/about.md

 ---
 name: about
-page:
 menus:
   - title: About
     href: about.html
     icon: question
 title: About
 ---
 {% include defs.html %}